 bloating, abdominal pain, gas, chronic and frequent (daily) diarrhea, and nausea

-Being diagnosed with Sucrose Intolerance, clinically known as Genetic Sucrase-Isomaltase Deficiency (GSID), as a teenager has its own unique challenges.
+Being diagnosed as a teenager with Sucrose Intolerance due to Congenital Sucrase-Isomaltase Deficiency (CSID) has its own unique challenges.
 Marielle is choosing to share her personal story in order to help others who could be suffering from this condition.

 Take the quiz!
 It will only take a minute.

-Sucrose Intolerance Awareness Week - 4 Myths Busted
+National Sucrose Intolerance Week - Four Myths Busted

-Celebrate National Sucrose Intolerance Week on April 2-8, 2018, to raise awareness about the unmet needs of people living with the condition.
+Celebrate National Sucrose Intolerance Week the first week of April to raise awareness about the unmet needs of people living with the condition.

-People who have sucrose intolerance suffer from abdominal pain, gas, bloating, and diarrhea because they lack sufficient digestive enzymes to properly digest sucrose (table sugar) and starch found in many foods.
+People who have Sucrose Intolerance suffer from abdominal pain, gas, bloating, and diarrhea because they lack sufficient digestive enzymes to properly digest sucrose (table sugar) and starches found in many foods.